frandiox/vitedge/README.md

 3. Import `vitedge/plugin.js` in your `vite.config.js`.
 [Example here](./example/vite.config.js).
 4. Import and call Vitedge from your app's entry point providing your main `App.vue` and your page routes.
 Vitedge will create the router and attach the app to the DOM for you according to the running environment.
 [Example here](./example/src/main.js).
 5. Add page props or API handlers in [functions directory](./example/functions).
+6. Develop locally with Vite's blazing fast HMR running `vite --open`.
-6. Build using `vitedge build` command, import `vitedge/worker` in your [worker entry point](./example/worker-site/index.js) and add a custom [Webpack config](./example/worker-site/webpack.config.js).
+7. Build using `vitedge build` command, import `vitedge/worker` in your [worker entry point](./example/worker-site/index.js) and add a custom [Webpack config](./example/worker-site/webpack.config.js).

 ## TODOS - Raw ideas

 - [ ] TypeScript
-- [ ] Custom Vite dev-server that serves API/Props during development
+- [x] Custom Vite dev-server that serves API/Props during development
 - [ ] Docs website
 - [x] Extract CF worker boilerplate as utilities
 - [x] Cache props/html in worker and make it configurable
 - [ ] i18n utilities
 - [ ] Auth utilities (passing JWT in requests)
 - [ ] List of pages that should be prerrendered automatically after deployment
-- [ ] Compatibility with Node runtime for other providers (Vercel/...)
+- [x] Compatibility with Node runtime for other providers (Vercel/...)
 - [ ] Detect imported files in HTML and push them with HTTP2
 - [ ] Sitemap utility (handler in `<root>/functions/sitemap.js`?)
+- [ ] React/Preact compatibility.

 ### Research/consider